 I shared this story on Friday night and many of you were touched by it.
 It was written by Rabbi Margaret Wenig and can be found in its entirety here.
+(UPDATE: This link is no longer working.
+You can find Rabbi Wenig’s words in The Book of Women’s Sermons.)
 I made some very minor adaptations to the story when I shared it with you on Friday.
 It is a powerful tale that challenges the traditional image of Avinu Malkeinu – our Father our King – who opens up the Book of Life during the High Holy Days.
 I hope it gets you thinking about your life as we begin the spiritual work that is required of us during the next two weeks.

 “God is a Woman and She is Growing Older”

 by Rabbi Maggie Wenig (with a few adaptations made by me)

 God is a woman and she is growing older.
 She moves more slowly now.
 She cannot stand erect.
 Her face is lined.
 Her voice is scratchy.
 Sometimes she has to strain to hear.
 God is a woman and she is growing older; yet, she remembers everything.

 On Rosh Hashanah, the anniversary of the day on which she gave us birth, God sits down at her kitchen table, opens the Book of Memories, and begins turning the pages; and God remembers.

 “There, there is the world when it was new and my children when they were young.”
 As she turns each page she smiles, seeing before her, like so many dolls in a department store window, all the beautiful colors of our skin, all the varied shapes and sizes of our bodies.
 She marvels at our accomplishments: the music we have written, the gardens we have planted, the stories we have told, the ideas we have spun.